chipsalliance/f4pga/docs/f4pga/modules/index.md

 In the the `__init__` method of module's class, the following fields should be
 set:

-* `takes` - a list of symbolic dependency names for dependencies used byb the module
+* `takes` - a list of symbolic dependency names for dependencies used by the module
 * `produces` - a list of symbolic dependencies names for dependencies produced by the module.
 * `values` - a list of names given to the variables used withing the module